Chepstow Racecourse, Monmouthshire

 It's a landmark event in Wales' sporting calendar, taking place between Christmas and New Year, featuring the most recognisable owners, trainers and jockeys in jump racing.
 Chepstow is within easy reach of the Severn Bridge that links Wales with England.

-Golfers will testify to the attraction of teeing it up on an old links course and walking in the footsteps of the pioneers of the sport.
-That’s not unlike the experience you get from a day’s racing at Bangor-on-Dee Racecourse in the North East borders of Wales.
-The first steeplechase meeting was held here in February 1859 and the course has changed very little since then.
+Golfers will testify to the attraction of teeing up on an old links course in the footsteps of the pros.
+That’s not unlike the experience of a day’s racing at Bangor-on-Dee Racecourse in the north east borders of Wales.
+There are 14 exciting jump racing fixtures each year there, on the banks of the River Dee.

+The first steeplechase meeting was held there in February 1859 and the course has changed very little since then.
 Bangor-on-Dee is the only racecourse of its kind in the country without a grandstand, but don’t let that put you off.
 The visitors’ facilities are excellent and the sense of community associated with the course seems to remain as strong as ever.

-As well as a host of colourful point-to-point events in Wales, another equine attraction is Harness Racing, also known as Trotting.
-There are over 25 venues governed by the Wales And Border Counties Racing Association and the Llangadog Races have been held each Easter Monday for over a century.
+As well as a host of colourful point-to-point events in Wales, another equine attraction is harness racing, also known as trotting.
+The oldest trotting meet in Wales is the Llangadog Races, which dates back to 1884.
+It has been held every Easter Monday since.